iceternally/practicing-2509/readme.md

 A machine learning API that provides property value predictions based on various property characteristics.

 ### Features
-- Single and batch property value predictions
+- Single and batch property value predictions (send a top-level JSON array; use a single-element array for single prediction)
 - RESTful API with FastAPI
 - Swagger UI documentation
 - Health and model info endpoints